 Like arresting images that make us pause and ponder, so too should good writing.

-Please visit Revision Project: Ways of Seeing for even more ideas of how to use photography to inspire and challenge you as a writer.
+Please visit Revision Project: Ways of Seeing for even more ideas of how to use photography to inspire and challenge you self as a writer.